 Note.-These works are fully described in the list of rolling mills.
 The ton here used is the ton of 2,240 pounds.
-The works which make steel castings exclusively are so described; the others make plates, sheets, bars, billets, forgings, and a small quantity of rails.
-The names of the works which occasionally make open-hearth steel rails are printed in SMALL CAPS.
+The works which make steel castings exclusively are so described; the others make plates, sheets, bars, billets, and forgings; a few works occasionally make a small quantity of rails.